occon/MysteryIslandSP/README.md

-# MysteryIslandSP
+# Mystery Island
-Serious Game created by Lydia Delgado and Hugo Palomares
+Serious Game created by Lydia Delgado and Hugo Palomares for a school project.
+Developed in C++,